-In the US, quince trees were once common in colonial home gardens and on farms.
-These days, you may have to hunt around for quince - they are not a common fruit, after all - but certainly the hunt is worth it simply for their fragrance.
-Oh, and they taste pretty good too!
+Quince trees were once common in colonial home gardens and on farms.
+These days, you may have to hunt around for quince - but certainly the fruit is worth it!

-Okra is the quintessential Southern ingredient, representing so much of the gastronomy of the South, from Creole cuisine to lowcountry cooking.
-Even for those of us up North, okra is seasonal eating at its best, the epitome of Real Food Right Now.
-And yes, you can absolutely eat all of this "nose-to-tail" veggie.
+Okra is the quintessential Southern ingredient, part of much of the gastronomy of the South, from Creole to lowcountry cooking.
+Okra is seasonal eating at its best!